MicrosoftDocs/powerquery-docs/powerquery-docs/diagram-view.md

 ![Step labels are displayed in diagram view](images/diagram-view-step-labels.png)

-You can change diagram view settings to show **step names** so to match the **applied steps** within the **query settings** pane.
+You can change diagram view settings to show **step names** to match the **applied steps** within the **query settings** pane.

 ![Step names are displayed in diagram view](images/diagram-view-step-names.png)

 ## Auto-highlight related queries

-By choosing the setting **Auto-highlight related queries** within diagram view settings, related queries are always highlighted so that you can visually see the query dependencies better
+By selecting **Auto-highlight related queries** within diagram view settings, related queries are always highlighted so that you can visually see the query dependencies better

 ![Diagram view showing a light blue highlight for queries which are related to each other](images/diagram-view-auto-highlight-related-queries.png)

-## Compact View
+## Compact view

 When you have queries with multiple steps, it can be challenging to scroll horizontally to view all your steps within the viewport.

 ![Diagram view showing a query with many steps, requiring a low zoom level to view all the steps](images/diagram-view-compact-view.png)

-To address this, diagram view offers **compact view** which compresses the steps from top to bottom instead of left to right.
+To address this, diagram view offers **Compact view**, which compresses the steps from top to bottom instead of left to right.
 This view can be especially useful when you have queries with multiple steps, so that you can see as many queries as possible within the viewport.

 ![Diagram view showing a query in compact view, where steps are displayed top to bottom instead of left to right](images/diagram-view-compact-view-activated.png)

-To enable this view, navigate to diagram view settings and select **compact view** inside the **View** tab in the ribbon.
+To enable this view, navigate to diagram view settings and select **Compact view** inside the **View** tab in the ribbon.

 ![Diagram view settings with compact view selection in a red box](images/diagram-view-compact-view-settings.png)